dr-gazpacho/nonstop_kfai/README.md

 One station.
 One volume.

 ## Intro
 You will set up a tiny little analog radio that's powered by a microcontroller.
-The radio module has a built in FM reciever and a 1/8" headphone jack output.
-You can listen to the radio without Wi-Fi when it's all assembed and powered on.
+The radio module has a built in FM receiver and a 1/8" headphone jack output.
+You can listen to the radio without Wi-Fi when it's all assembled and powered on.
 It's kinda funny when you think about it - a computer powering an analog radio that doesn't need Wi-Fi.
 Whatever.
 The radio is set to one station (KFAI of course) and you cannot change that or the volume.

 ## What This Kit Includes
 - 1x Raspberry Pi Pico H